jianqih/EconResources/README.md

 - [Causal Inference](https://mixtape.scunning.com/): Scott.

-- [The Effect: An Introduction to Research Design and Causality](https://theeffectbook.net/): R code Stata code and Python code.
+- [The Effect: An Introduction to Research Design and Causality](https://theeffectbook.net/): Containing R, Stata, and Python codes.

 <!-- - [Data Analysis for Economics](https://jiamingmao.github.io/data-analysis/): written by jiamingmao(XMU). it offers a unified introduction to the principles and methods of statistical modeling and causal inference. -->